abhiTronix/vidgear/docs/gears/webgear_rtc/advanced.md

 !!! info "[`enable_infinite_frames`](../params/#webgear_rtc-specific-attributes) is enforced by default with this(`enable_live_broadcast`) attribute."

-!!! tip "For accessing WebGear_RTC on different Client Devices on the network, use `"0.0.0.0"` as host value instead of `"localhost"` on Host Machine.
+!!! tip "For accessing WebGear_RTC on different Client Devices on the network, we use `"0.0.0.0"` as host value instead of `"localhost"` on Host Machine.
 More information can be found [here ➶](../../../help/webgear_rtc_faqs/#is-it-possible-to-stream-on-a-different-device-on-the-network-with-webgear_rtc)"

 ```python
 # import required libraries